jonboulle/nstack-docs/overview.rst

 Why NStack?
 ===============

-Productionise your data-driven code without an engineering team or complex infrastructure.

-Deploy workloads as safe, reusable, and reliable modules.
-Integrate with your existing data stores and event sources.
-Combine and compose powerful workflows quickly and effortlessly.
+Productionise data-driven code without an engineering team or complex infrastructure.
+Deploy workloads as reusable, reliable modules and effortlessly compose workflows to integrate them with your existing data stores and event sources.